A Fresh Look at an Old Story

 After some absence and further research and meetings with those that should know, we will review some of the forgoing .

 What is the story?
 There were two stories.
 The later 19th century Kingston story was novelistic, seemingly designed to fit an 18th century remembrance of the origins of the Ouzel Galley Society.
-Kingston’s account is at so many odds with the older remembrances that it can be dismissed as a guide to any explanation of the Society’s beginnings.
+Kingston’s account is a complete mismatch with the older remembrances in so many aspects that it can be easily dismissed as having any relevance to the Society’s beginnings.
 Seemingly, almost deliberately designed to do so.
 Amongst many, one clear difference in Kingston’s account, is that the returning ship, Ouzel, a galley, had no booty on board.

 Was the second ship, named Ouzel Galley, owned by the Society’s member, John Wilson, just a coincidence of admiration, or was it a demonstration of its owner’s strong belief in the aims of the Society and its ways?

 Where dispute arose, was with the value difference between the loss of the outgoing cargo and the said incoming ‘treasure’ cargo.
 A difference one might expect to have been great.
-But, the dispute was reportedly settled, and again, by the group of merchants, later, the Ouzel Galley Society.
-However, no mention was ever made of what became of the treasure?
+But, the dispute was reportedly settled, and again, by the group of merchants, who later became the Ouzel Galley Society.
+However, no mention was ever made of what became of the treasure or the ship.

 The various symbols on Dublin Chamber of Commerce, Ouzel Galley, and Commercial Buildings’ headed papers can be interpreted as relating to a Freemasons Society, including the beautiful crystal goblet which was held in trust by the National Museum for the Ouzel Galley Society.

 Royal naval ships had set numbers of crew, and a 200 ton brig would have a crew of fifty.
 The crew of similar size merchant vessels could vary considerably, and a merchant privateer even more so.
-But why a benevolent and arbitrating Society could not vary from a membership of 40 is hard to understand.
+But why this benevolent and arbitrating Society could or has not varied from a membership of 40, is hard to understand.

-Described as a dining club,(A popular haunt being the Ship Inn in Chapelizod, Dublin.) an arbitration committee, a do-good Society, the Ouzel Galley was not just a group of Sunday worshipping do-gooders.
-The members of the Ouzel Galley Society was and still is comprised of some of the most influential and respected politicians and merchants in Ireland.
-Not to belittle Freemasonry in any way, but often suspected in bad press of all kinds of nonsense, this Society was and is most certainly not a gathering of nuts.
-So, why would such a body of esteemed and ‘respectable merchants’ allow such a meandering and sometimes fanciful tale to persist without addressing correction at any time in its history?
+Described as a dining club,(A popular haunt being the Ship Inn in Chapelizod, Dublin.) an arbitration committee, a do-good Society, the Ouzel Galley Society was not just a group of Sunday worshipping do-gooders.
+The Galley Society has been comprised of, then and now, some of the most influential and respected politicians and merchants in Ireland.
+Not to belittle Freemasonry in any way, but often suspected in bad press, of all kinds of nonsense, this Society was and is most certainly not a gathering of nuts.
+So, why would such a body of esteemed and ‘respectable merchants’ allow such a meandering and sometimes fanciful tales to persist without addressing correction at any time in its history?
 Can ‘romance’ or pure ignorance of its own history explain?

 End of Log Entry.
 Roy Stokes.